Hieukhongbietcode/LF-optimizer/README.md

 If a newer version exists, Tampermonkey shows it and installs it on confirmation.

-**Your settings are not affected.** Colours, text styles, due dates and schedules live in your browser's storage for loanfactory.com, entirely separate from the script.
+**Your settings are not affected.** Colours, text styles, email templates, due dates and schedules live in your browser's storage for loanfactory.com, entirely separate from the script.

 > Updates can take up to 5 minutes to appear after a new version is published, because GitHub caches raw files for that long.
 If you just heard a new version is out, wait a few minutes and check again.